Diario de Manila: Notable contributors

 Isabelo de los Reyes, a prominent Filipino politician, writer and labor activist in the 19th and 20th centuries, who was the founder of the Aglipayan Church, worked as a journalist and wrote several articles for the newspaper, such as “Invasión de Limahong”, which appeared in Diario de Manila in November 1882.
 He eventually became the associate editor of the Diario.

 Enrique Gaspar y Rimbau, a Spanish diplomat and writer, author of plays, operas and novels, wrote for Diario de Manila while serving as consul in Hong Kong.

-Baltasar Giraudier, a famous French-Filipino artist and writer who published his work in both Diario de Manila and Ilustración Filipina, accompanied Governor-General Malcampo to Jolo during an organized military expedition that took place in February 1876 against Muslim pirates who had been receiving a substantial amount of arms and ammunition during the previous years.
+Baltasar Giraudier y Monteis, a famous French-Spanish born artist and writer who came to Manila and became the business partner at Imprenta de Ramirez y Giraudier and published his works in both Diario de Manila and Ilustración Filipina, accompanied Governor-General Malcampo to Jolo during an organized military expedition that took place in February 1876 against Muslim pirates who had been receiving a substantial amount of arms and ammunition during the previous years.
 Governor-General Malcampo commissioned Giraudier to illustrate the landscape of the island together with its people, customs and architecture.
 The resulting drawings are considered to be among the best lithographic illustrations of the Islands.
+Baltasar Giraudier was also the Director of El Varadero de Manila between 1880-until the time of his death in 1888.

 An article published in Diario de Manila by the Jesuit Father Jaime Nonell, which described observations of the typhoon of September 1865 done by Father Francisco Colina, prompted the establishment of the Observatorio Meteorológico del Ateneo Municipal de Manila.

 Camilo Millán y Villanueva, former governor of several provinces in the Archipelago and government adviser, raised the issue of the reforms for the Philippines in an article published in 1897 titled "El gran problema de las reformas en Filipinas".